 TRADITIONALLY, POLITICAL SCIENTISTS have overlooked questions relating to the representation of women by governing institutions.
 The failure to raise questions pertaining to the representation of women has stemmed, in part, from sex stereotyping.
 The domination of politics by men has been viewed as a natural extension of the sexual division of labor within the family.
 Women's preoccupation with home and family has been seen as the reason for their relative absence from political positions.
-Because women have been assumed to share the political views and preferences of their husbands and fathers, women's representation in the political sphere has not been viewed as an issue of major concern.1
+Because women have been assumed to share the political views and preferences of their husbands and fathers, women's representation in the political sphere has not been viewed as an issue of major concern.

 However, political scientists' neglect of questions pertaining to the representation of women in American politics, while perhaps rooted in sex stereotyping, has been reinforced since the middle of this century by the changing focus of democratic theory.
-In "classical" democratic theory, the active participation of the citizenry was of central concern.2 Participation was viewed as necessary to prevent leaders from pursuing their own selfish interests at the expense of the interests of the public.
-More importantly, for theorists such as John Stuart Mill and Jean-Jacques Rousseau, participation was assumed to enhance the self-fulfillment and development of the individual.3 as unrealistic in light of post-World War II empirical findings.
-In the eyes of these revisionists, "classical" democratic theory is inappropriate for examining democracy in twentieth-century America because of its demand that democratic citizens be interested participants, well-informed about public affairs, and rational in their voting decisions.5 Considerable evidence generated in the postwar era indicated that few members of the American public could fulfill these expectations,6 and in light of this evidence, the revisionists attempted to construct a contemporary theory of democracy consistent with the findings of empirical research.7
+In "classical" democratic theory, the active participation of the citizenry was of central concern.
+Participation was viewed as necessary to prevent leaders from pursuing their own selfish interests at the expense of the interests of the public.
+More importantly, for theorists such as John Stuart Mill and Jean-Jacques Rousseau, participation was assumed to enhance the self-fulfillment and development of the individual.

+However, for many years the dialogue in democratic theory has been dominated not by theorists in the classical democratic tradition, but by a group of revisionists, generally labeled pluralists or democratic elitists.
+Pluralists and democratic elitists have rejected classical democratic theory as unrealistic in light of post-World War II empirical findings.
+In the eyes of these revisionists, "classical" democratic theory is inappropriate for examining democracy in twentieth-century America because of its demand that democratic citizens be interested participants, well-informed about public affairs, and rational in their voting decisions.
+Considerable evidence generated in the postwar era indicated that few members of the American public could fulfill these expectations, and in light of this evidence, the revisionists attempted to construct a contemporary theory of democracy consistent with the findings of empirical research.